dougbtv/dougbtv.github.io/_posts/2017-06-29-kubernetes-crio.markdown

 ## Let's run this playbook!

 So there's a bit more setup than what's the meat and potatoes...
 We're about to do that now.
-(Note that we specify a kubernetes version to install here, there's a [current issue](https://github.com/redhat-nfvpe/kube-centos-ansible/issues/37) with the playbooks that doesn't yet know how to handle that.)

 ```
 $ ansible-playbook -i inventory/vms.inventory -e 'container_runtime=crio'  kube-install.yml